About the Counseling Center

 - Outreach Prep/Presentation: 2 hours per week as needed.

-Practicum students are required to make at least two presentations each semester, not including Autumn Term.
+- Practicum students are required to make at least one presentation each semester, not including Autumn Term.

-Eckerd College Counseling and Accessible Education Services maintains an association with the Clinical Psychology Doctor of Psychology (PsyD) program at The Florida School of Professional Psychology at Argosy University in Tampa, and adheres to the Florida School of Professional Psychology Clinical Training Manual in working with practicum students.
+Eckerd College Counseling Services maintains an association with the Clinical Psychology Doctor of Psychology (PsyD) program at The Florida School of Professional Psychology at Argosy University in Tampa, and adheres to the Florida School of Professional Psychology Clinical Training Manual in working with practicum students.

 Prospective practicum students from other programs and institutions should contact the Director of Counseling Services for information on applying for practicum training.